A Little Excitement Across the Horizon: Mode Functions and States

 As the effective potential approaches zero when $r^* \to \infty$ and $r^* \to -\infty$, corresponding respectively to $r\to\infty$ and $r\to 2M$, there exists a set of mode solutions for $\phi_{\omega l}$, denoted by $\Phi_{\omega l}^{in}$ and $\Phi_{\omega l}^{up}$, specified uniquely by the asymptotic behaviour

+We consider three quantum states for the field.
+First, the Boulware (B) state~\cite{Boulware:1974dm}, which approaches the Minkowski vacuum at $r\to\infty$, but is singular on both the black hole horizon and on the white hole horizon.
+Second, the Hartle-Hawking (H) state~\cite{Hartle:1976tp,Israel:1976ur}, which represents a radiating black hole in thermal equilibrium with a heat bath at $r\to\infty$, and is regular over all of the Kruskal-Szekeres extension.
+Third, the Unruh (U) state~\cite{unruh1976}, which represents a Hawking-radiating black hole with no incoming radiation from the past null infinity, and which is singular at the white hole horizon but regular across the black hole horizon.
+In the B state we can follow the infalling detector only outside the horizon, but in the H and U states we can follow the detector as it crosses the black hole horizon and into the black hole interior.

-The mode functions defining the Boulware (B) state~\cite{Boulware:1974dm}, the Hartle-Hawking (H) state \cite{Hartle:1976tp,Israel:1976ur} and the Unruh (U) \cite{unruh1976} state in the exterior region can then be written in terms of $\Phi_{\omega l}^{in}$ and $\Phi_{\omega l}^{up}$ and their conjugates, as lucidly reviewed in~\cite{Casals:2012es}, and the H and U modes can be continued to the black hole interior in the lower half-plane in complexified~$\bar{u}$~\cite{unruh1976}.
+The mode functions defining the B, H and U states in the exterior region can be written in terms of $\Phi_{\omega l}^{in}$ and $\Phi_{\omega l}^{up}$ and their conjugates, as lucidly reviewed in~\cite{Casals:2012es}.
+The H and U modes can then be continued to the black hole interior in the lower half-plane in complexified~$\bar{u}$~\cite{unruh1976}.